RIAPS/riaps-integration/riaps-node-creation/README.md

 The device hostname will be "riaps-xxxx", where xxxx is the first four digits of the board MAC address (so it will be unique per device).

->Note: Beaglebone blacks nodes used a hostname of "bbb-xxxx" in version v1.1.17 and earlier.

 # Expanding File System Partition On A microSD